 - Strict demands in terms of the scope to be done in time

-Agile software development life cycle is designed to almost any type of project, but with a lot of engagement from the client.
-Moreover, if your clients need some functionality to be done fast, Agile software development is priority.
+Agile software development life cycle is designed for almost any type of project, but with a lot of engagement from the client.
+Moreover, if your clients need some functionality to be done fast, Agile software development is a priority.

 Traditional SDLC vs Agile SDLC

-The Agile software development focused on adapting to flexible requirements and satisfying users and clients by delivering working software early.
-While traditional software development life cycle like Waterfall, V-shaped, Iterative and Spiral models are all belong to the predictive approach.
+Agile software development is built on adapting to flexible requirements and satisfying users and clients by delivering working software early.
+While traditional software development life cycle like Waterfall, V-shaped, Iterative and Spiral models all belongs to the predictive approach.

 In the nutshell, all of them are designed to sacrifice the development requirements and expectations.
 But how to choose the right software development life cycle for your company?
-What works will deliver the most value to your clients?
+Which work will deliver the most value to your clients?

 Traditional software development life cycle